Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Why?" she asked.
 "What did he say?"

 "...He said I hesitate to strike when I should.
 And that I run away when I should stand my ground.
 And he’s right, I did!
-I ran away from Gao, I ran away from Ayma and Regaari…And my parents, and *Earth…"*
+I ran away from Gao, I ran away from Ayma and Regaari...
+And my parents, and *Earth..."*

 She turned around. "...And now we’re running again," she said.